Tuesday, October 19, 2010

 Sipping black tea, he would sit for hours executing some masterpiece with his brush.
 He preferred the Charminar brand of cigarettes.
 Cigarette smoking has remained with him even at this advanced age (98).
 A postgraduate in Mathematics from Lucknow University, Triloke Kaul belongs to the well-known Baroda group that includes artists like G R Santosh, Ratan Parimoo, K G Subramanyan, Prabha Dongre, Shanti Dave, K Patel, Vinay Trivedi, N S Bendre, Balkrishna Patel, Jyoti Bhatt, Prafull Dave, and Ramesh Pandya.

-In March 2010, I met him again at Kala Kendra Jammu where he was invited as the 'Guest of Honour' at a function organised by Dr T K Walli son of D N Walli (noted watercolour artist from Kashmir ).
+In March 2010, this author met him again at Kala Kendra Jammu where he was invited as the 'Guest of Honour' at a function organised by Dr T K Walli son of D N Walli (noted watercolour artist from Kashmir).
 He was happy and spoke about his association with DN Walli.
-Very recently in 2023, I met him again at Agnishekhar's residence.
+Very recently in 2023, this author met him again at Agnishekhar’s residence.
 He was fit and mentally alert even at 98 years of age.
 From his home, he had walked the distance to Agnishekhar's house in the Janipora locality.To a person who does not know him, he may appear to be living in his world.
 Yes, one may find that the master gets lesser drawn into discussions.
 But rest assured, once he opens up, you can discuss anything under the sun with him.
 He speaks on the ‘Theory of integers of Mathematics’ with the same ease as he speaks on works of Kafka or poetry of Amin Kamil or Dina Nath Nadim or Picasso's Guernica.
 The great master informs this:-

-“ My actual name is Triloki Nath Kaul.
+“My actual name is Triloki Nath Kaul.
 We had so many Triloki Naths in our class at S P College.
 My teachers in the college decided that I should call myself only Triloke to be easily distinguishable.
 It somehow appealed to me.
 That is how Triloki Nath became Triloke.
 I got my first job offer from J&K Bank on a salary of Rs39/=per month.
 I did not join.
 I wanted to be free and do something of my choice.
 Along with a friend, I went to Kolkata before the partition of the country.
 There we worked with a Kashmiri handicrafts trader, "Canaud House ".
 This businessman had a shop opposite Partap Park in the Lal Chowk area of Srinagar city.
 I was drawn towards Marxism.
 It attracted many young and educated youth.
 Gandhi Ji’s human message also attracted me.
 And Kolkata was an ideal place for any person interested in fine arts.
 The city was slower than Mumbai at that time but people appreciated literature, drama, music and other forms of fine arts.
 I survived the gruesome Hindu-Muslim riots of Bengal then.
 We did some relief work in Kolkata among the refugees belonging to both communities.
 After some time, I returned to Kashmir.
 In Kashmir, Sheikh Mohammad Abdullah was the tallest leader.
 I also joined his National Conference.
 The ideology of the party suited all the leftists of that time.
 The tribal raid was a bitter experience.
 It brought untold pain and suffering to Kashmir.
 Baramulla town was completely devastated.
 Areas like Kupwara, Handwara, Uri, Sumbal, Bandipora and many other villages had gruesome stories of suffering.
 "Sher I Kashmir Ka Kyaa Irshaad, Hindu Muslim Sikh Ittehaad “ and “ Hamlaawar Khabardaar Hum Kashmiri Hain Tayaar “ were the slogans raised in every meeting and gathering.
 Parades, wooden guns, sticks, night patrolling, refugee service, militia and the Cultural Front and finally Progressive Artists Association.
 It was a long journey.
 Hotel Rivera was our meeting point.
 It was on the first floor of ‘Mehta’s Photo Studio' building on the Bund.
 Artists from Baroda would see us in this hotel.
 We sold our paintings in this Hotel.
 S H Raza would also drop in and join us.
 Rivera period was very crucial to the development of art in Kashmir.
 S H Raza lived free in the house owned by the Kaw family of Badiyar in Srinagar city.
 S N Butt ( a fellow artist ) had arranged this house for him.
 This Kaw family later produced a great artist.
 Raza roamed free for many months in Kashmir.
 He became popular.
 He was seen in every gathering and at every place.
 People had little knowledge about art or the lifestyle of an artist.
 Some suspected him to be a CID man.
-Raza loved the water canals( Maar ) of the downtown city.
+Raza loved the water canals ( Maar ) of the downtown city.
 He was a specialist in painting these canals and the bridges over them.
 He felt sad the day he learnt that the government had filled up all these waterways.
 I felt very depressed for a long time.
 I was emotionally attached to the Maar or canals.
 We would paint these waterways.

 Kashmiri society was very conservative in general.
 And Kashmiri Pandit society was all the more orthodox and conservative during those days.
 I mean art and painting were something unacceptable.
-I would often be told, " fine, good enough this playing with colours, tell us what are you going to do in life".
+I would often be told, “fine, good enough this playing with colours, tell us what are you going to do in life".
 I mean to say a Pandit could be a barber or a tailor if he had nothing else to do but an artist or a painter was unacceptable to society.
 And Kashmiri Pandits were never in tailoring or hair cutting activity.
 Yes, a few dared but they too had to abandon these activities for one reason or the other.
 Well-known English writer, Dr Mulkh Raj Anand suggested that I join Baroda and obtain art training.
 He was the man behind my going to Baroda.
 I studied at Baroda for 5 years.
 Balraj Sahni was a friend .He had a special liking for people from the Kashmir valley.
 Always helpful, he was a great admirer of S N Butt’s art.
 S N Butt was quite close to Balraj Sahni.
 They would have their drinks together. “

 ( With Noted Punjabi writer Khalid Hussain Jammu 2016..
 Photo Avtar Mota )